Tag: President Criminal

 In an interview Wednesday, Mr. Trump cited Mr. Brennan as among those he held responsible for the investigation, which also is looking into whether there was collusion between the Trump campaign and the Kremlin.
 Mr. Trump has denied collusion, and Russia has denied interfering.

-Much as a mob bus might tell a lieutenant that … Read the rest
+Much as a mob bus might tell a lieutenant that Jones has to be silenced because he knows where the bodies are buried.

 Talk about leaving a trail